ahsanullah-8bit/fmr/README.md

 fmr can be integrated into a CMake through several ways

 ### Requirements
 `fmr`'s package acquisition is designed in a way that, when [consumed as a submodule](#integrate-as-a-submodule) or [through `FetchContent`](#integrate-through-fetchcontent), it will try to acquire prebuilt libraries like `ONNXRuntime` on its own, unless you set `onnxruntime_DIR` or `onnxruntime_ROOT` to your custom builds.
 The builds must have the right files to work with `find_package`.
-But the rest are your responsibility a as consumer to acquire.
+The rest of the dependencies are your responsibility as a consumer.

-When consumed as [build and integrate](#build-and-integrate).
-We can't really ship the libraries it needs.
-So, you're responsible for that as well to acquire.
+But if you want to [build and integrate](#build-and-integrate).
+You'll need to provide those dependencies, when you use it.
+Because you can't install external libraries with the library.

 - **OpenCV >= 4.10** : Used for image pre-and-post processing.
 - **ONNXRuntime >= 1.22** : Used for inference of yolo models, in `.onnx` format.
 Optional in a sense that, it will be downloaded as a prebuilt library in some cases.